A Comprehensive List of Hindu Gods and Goddesses

 Natural powers/animals worshipped as deities:

 2. Agni: Agni means fire.
-Agni is considered as a deity by Hindus.
+Agni is considered a deity by Hindus.
 It is believed that the sacrifices offered through Agni go to heaven.

 3. Vayu: Vayu means wind.
 The wind is worshipped as Vayu deva.
-Lord Hanuman is considered as the son of Vayu deva.
+Lord Hanuman is considered the son of Vayu deva.

 5. Kamdev: Kamdev is the god of sex in Hinduism.
 The desire for sex in all animals is because of him.